-- explain the nature of his/her concern(s) and what action they feel should be taken to enable a resolution to be met; - agree, where possible, any appropriate action necessary to resolve their grievance
+- Complete the grievance proforma (appendix 2) and explain the nature of their concern(s) and what action they feel should be taken to enable a resolution to be met - agree, where possible, any appropriate action necessary to resolve their grievance

-The Director/Nominated Officer's Responsibility
+3.3.2 The Director/Nominated Officer's Responsibility

-The Director or Nominated Officer must arrange a confidential time and place to meet with the employee, as soon as possible, to discuss the matter.
-The Director/Nominated Officer should:
+The Director or Nominated Office should:

+- arrange a confidential time and place to meet with the employee, as soon as possible, to discuss the matter. - ensure that the employee is given a full opportunity to explain their grievance; - ensure they have a full understanding of the employee's grievance and how the employee thinks it should be resolved;

-- ensure that the employee is given a full opportunity to explain their grievance; - ensure the Employee a full understanding of their grievance and how the employee thinks it should be resolved; - seek a means of resolving the grievance to the employee's satisfaction if this is possible, taking into account Schools policies, procedures, rules and the need for consistency and fairness.
+seek a means of resolving the grievance to the employee's satisfaction if this is possible, taking into account Schools policies, procedures, rules and the need for consistency and fairness.

-Most issues should be resolved within 20 working days.
+Most issues should be resolved within 20 working days (excluding schools closure periods).
 The Director/Nominated Officer and employees should keep written notes of informal discussions.